AGRICULTURAL

 Content

 Laboratory: Measurement errors.
 Graphical representation of measurements and method of least squares.
 Analysis of emission and absorption spectra in the visible region.
-Use of a polarimetry in materials.
+Use of polarimetry in materials.
 Capillary action.
 Measurement of viscosity.
 Measurement of specific heat of liquid.
 Light diffraction.

-Learning results
+Learning outcomes

 Bibliography